 From his perspective, Fasano says, goals that remain are discovering a “safety net” treatment, a complement to a gluten-free diet for people who inadvertently are exposed, and to find a way to prevent the disorder.

 The new FDA regulation doesn’t mean that people who must avoid gluten can completely relax.
 A product doesn’t have to carry any claim about gluten, unlike requirements for allergens such as nuts and wheat.
 Although wheat is one of the major foods containing gluten, it is not the only one.
-And some product that contain wheat have had the gluten removed.
+And some products that contain wheat have had the gluten removed.
 That means some consumers still must read ingredient lists carefully.

 Consumers can file complaints about compliance with the regulation through the FDA’s Center for Food Safety and Applied Nutrition by calling (240) 402-2405 or by going to www.fda.gov and typing into the search box “medwatch form.”